Rianna Conner Carpenter Exposes Major Skin In New Steamy Photograph

 According to the geotag, the snap was captured somewhere in Huntington Beach, California.
 For the shoot, she could be seen standing against a gray background.
 She tugged at her jeans, lifted her chin, seductively parted her lips, and looked straight at the camera.

-Rianna included a long caption with her post in which she used a motivational quote and informed her fans that the picture was captured during a photoshoot with a magazine.
+Rianna included a long caption with her post in which she used a motivational quote and informed her fans that the picture was captured during a photo shoot with a magazine.
 Rianna added that she had always dreamed of being featured therein.
-She also tagged several people in her post for acknowledgement, including her photographer, makeup artist, shoot coordinator, hairstylist, and her tattoo artist.
+She also tagged several people in her post for acknowledgment, including her photographer, makeup artist, shoot coordinator, hairstylist, and her tattoo artist.

 Within an hour of posting, the racy picture amassed more than 14,000 likes and about 350 comments.